Find Affordable College Courses

 $9,544 Average Tuition & Fees

-The University of Texas at El Paso landed the #8 spot in the 2023 rankings for the best value physics programs.
-Located in the city of El Paso, UTEP is a public college with a very large student population.
+With a ranking of #8, The University of Texas at El Paso did quite well on this year’s best value schools for physics students.
+Located in the large city of El Paso, UTEP is a public school with a very large student population.

 $8,960 Average Tuition & Fees